 Making soups in my Instant Pot has quickly become one of the easiest and quickest ways to get dinner on the table.
-I love whipping together classics like Chicken Noodle Soup or even a large batch of Weight Loss Soup when I’m looking for a healthy boost.
+I love whipping together classics like Instant Pot Chicken Noodle Soup, Instant Pot French Onion Soup or even a large batch of Weight Loss Soup when I’m looking for a healthy boost.

 Cooking potatoes in a pressure cooker has also been a complete game-changer.
 I’ve said goodbye to babysitting the stove and, instead, end up with perfectly cooked potatoes every time.
-It’s why I love this Instant Pot Potato Soup so much!
+It’s why I love this Instant Pot cheesy potato soup so much!

 This easy soup recipe is made with russet potatoes, a few classic soup vegetables, and a handful of other aromatic and creamy ingredients.
 When all is said and done in the Instant Pot, the potatoes are mashed (or blended with an immersion blender) and the soup is thickened with a cornstarch slurry, cream, and shredded cheese.